 Digital images taken by cameras can easily be transferred to a computer (or other device) via USB port, Bluetooth (wireless transfer) or memory card reader.

+Keyboard:

+- 1. physical keyboards

-2. virtual keyboards
+- 2. virtual keyboards

-3 touchscreen
+- 3 touchscreen

 Entry of data via a keyboard is a slow process which is also prone to error and can lead to injuries such as repetitive strain injury (RSI).